Loading...

 Physical Activity

-Engage in light physical activity, such as a short walk, after your meal.
-This can help your body use glucose more efficiently and reduce spikes.
+Engage in light physical activity, like a short walk, after eating.
+Physical movement can help to lower blood glucose levels naturally.

 healthspan-mbl